 The Audit, Risk and Compliance Committee has a documented charter, approved by the Board.
 The charter is available on the Company's website.
 All members are non-executive directors with a majority being independent.
 The Chairperson may not be the Chairperson of the Board.
 The Audit, Risk and Compliance Committee advises the Board on the establishment and maintenance of a framework of internal control and appropriate ethical standards for the management of the Company.

 The members of the Audit, Risk and Compliance Committee during the year were:

-- Joycelyn Morton (Chairperson, appointed 29 March 2012) Independent, Non-Executive - David Carter Independent, Non-Executive - Bernard Carrasco (retired 31 March 2012) Independent, Non-Executive - Peter Henley (resigned 29 March 2012) Independent, Non-Executive - Paul Lahiff (appointed 29 March 2012) Independent, Non-Executive
+- Joycelyn Morton (Chairperson) Independent, Non-Executive

+- David Carter Independent, Non-Executive

+- Paul Lahiff Independent, Non-Executive